KonstantinTomashevich/Cushion/README.md

 this code would pass through actual preprocessing inside your compiler once again.
 In details:

-- It does not perform full include, instead tier-based include handling is used: using command line, allowed-to-include (full include performed) and allowed-to-scan (only scan for macros, do not do anything else) paths are provided.
+- It does not perform full include, instead tier-based include handling is used: using command line, full-include (do proper include) and scan-only-include (only scan for macros, do not do anything else) paths are provided.
 Other includes are just left as it is.
 That means that there would not be any unexpected code in the output, which makes life for code generators easier and fixes system-header-bleeding issue described above.

 - It only cares about conditional compilation, macro definitions and macro replacement, it does not touch pragmas, errors, warnings, embeds from new standard and so on.